Strings Programme

 -

-Residential Mentors play an important role in supporting students staying in festival-arranged accommodation.
-In recognition of their contributions, mentors will receive a full scholarship covering tuition, room, and board.
+Residential Mentors support students staying in festival-arranged housing and help foster a safe, welcoming, and engaging community.
+In recognition of their contributions, mentors receive a full scholarship.

 -